vmware-csa-team/AppDefense-Quick-Start-Guide/AppD Pages/2019-05-30-workshop-manual-pt.md

 ### Snapshot

-This action takes a snapshot of the virtual machine.
+This remediation action will trigger a snapshot of the virtual machine during the time of the incident.

 Snapshot is a remediation action that can be enforced by following this procedure:
 1. Select your Scope from Dashboard.
 2. Click on "Services" tab.
 3. Select "Edit service."
 4. Click on "Rules" tab.
-5. For your remediation
-action select "Snapshot"
+5. For your remediation action select "Snapshot"